johnedmiston/espanol/README.md

 It should have an international feel.
 The new contact person (for the Contact form) should be: Altair tabita Campusano carvajal <altairtabitacampusanocarvajal@gmail.com>
-It is not the Antioch International Bible Institute any more it is under Cybermissions
+It is not the Antioch International Bible Institute any more it is under Cybermissions The email address johned@aibi.ph should beremoved as I do not speak Spanish